 Accurate level data is available for daily reports, can be seen using a color HMI display, or viewed using a browser from workstation throughout the company.
 Reports are readily available via standard .csv files for importation into Excel.

-All trucks levels can be monitored from the control room using a visual HMI display as well as on the company network.
+Solvent levels in all trucks can be monitored from the control room using a visual HMI display as well as on the company network.

 Hazardous area radios are a state-of-the-art combination of wireless communication, battery technology and intrinsically safe electronics.
 Networks are formed using DX80 Preformance Gateways installed beyond the hazardous area and one or more Nodes operating in the same frequency band.Read More